stephaneVercouillieBMID/slate/source/workingVersion.html.md

 The UserInfo endpoint can be accessed only with a valid **access_token** and for a very limited duration after end user authentication.
 There must be _less than 3 minutes_ between the creation of the user action to be confirmed by the end user on his mobile device, and the access to the User Info Endpoint (this reflects a constraint set on the SOAP version of the interface).

-Your server sends the User Info Request using either HTTP  `GET`  or HTTP  `POST`.
-The Access Token obtained from an Authentication Request must be sent as a Bearer Token.
-It is recommended that the request use the HTTP  `GET`method and the Access Token be sent the using the  `Authorization`  header field.
-The HTTP request is sent to the User Info endpoint, which you should retrieve from the  [Discovery document](https://merchant.itsme.be/oidc/.well-known/openid-configuration)  using the key  **userinfo_endpoint**.
 #### 4.3.1.1.
 User info Request Specification
 As per specified [OIDC UserInfo Request](http://openid.net/specs/openid-connect-core-1_0.html#UserInfoRequest).

-The Service Provider Back-End sends a request to the UserInfo endpoint, providing the ID Token and the Access Token The Client sends the UserInfo Request using either HTTP  GET  or HTTP  POST.
+The Client sends the UserInfo Request using either HTTP  GET  or HTTP  POST.
 The Access Token obtained from an OpenID Connect Authentication Request MUST be sent as a Bearer Token, per Section 2 of  [OAuth 2.0 Bearer Token Usage](http://openid.net/specs/openid-connect-core-1_0.html#RFC6750)  [RFC6750].

 It is RECOMMENDED that the request use the HTTP  GET  method and the Access Token be sent using the  Authorization  header field.